oconsl/oconsl/README.md

 ## 🔍 About My Repositories

 I craft solutions ranging from simple utilities to complex applications.
 Unfortunately, many of my most interesting projects are in private repositories for clients and companies I've worked with.
-However, what you'll find public here represents my coding style and problem-solving approach.
+However, what you'll find public here represents my coding style (very old coding style on most cases) and problem-solving approach.

 The public repositories show:
 - Clean architectural patterns